strax.processing package

 • p – Row of a strax peak array, or compatible type.
 Note that p[‘dt’] is adjusted to match the downsampling.

-• store_in_data_top – Boolean which indicates whether to also store into p[‘data_top’] When downsampling results in a fractional number of samples, the peak is shortened rather than extended.
+• store_data_top – Boolean which indicates whether to also store into p[‘data_top’] When downsampling results in a fractional number of samples, the peak is shortened rather than extended.
 This causes data loss, but it is necessary to prevent overlaps between peaks.

-strax.processing.peak_building.sum_waveform(peaks, hits, records, record_links, adc_to_pe, n_top_channels=0, select_peaks_indices=None)[source]
+strax.processing.peak_building.sum_waveform(peaks, hits, records, record_links, adc_to_pe, n_top_channels=0, store_data_top=False, store_data_start=False, select_peaks_indices=None)[source]

 Compute sum waveforms for all peaks in peaks.
 Only builds summed waveform other regions in which hits were found.
 This is required to avoid any bias due to zero-padding and baselining.
 Will downsample sum waveforms if they do not fit in per-peak buffer.